Acute Compartment Syndrome

 On examination, muscle compartments are swollen; they are often described as “tense and non-compressible.”

-Paralysis, pallor, and pulselessness suggest arterial compromise and are not usually seen in acute compartment syndrome until it is too late.
+Paralysis, pallor, and pulselessness suggest arterial compromise and are not usually seen in acute compartment syndrome until irreversible damage has already occurred.

 Plain x-rays are useful in the case of trauma to evaluate the fracture pattern if one is present.